Guillermo-Hidalgo-Gadea/Seminar-TrackingAnimalBehavior/_sources/ProjectIdeas.md

 something with humans or something more general, hugging?

 **Restless Raterality**
-Laterality in rats during a collins test
+Laterality in rats during a head turning test